Monish0210/Edemy/README.md

-# Edemy
+# SkillBridge

-Edemy is a full-stack online learning platform with course management, video streaming, and payment processing.
+SkillBridge is a full-stack online learning platform with course management, video streaming, and payment processing.
 Built using the MERN stack with modern UI components and real-time features.

 ## Features